specklesystems/speckle-docs/user/rhino.md

 5. Transform your rhino line, and resend it to Revit - your beam will automatically update!

+### Creating Pipes

+**Command:** *CreatePipe*

+1. Create or select open curves (this works best for lines).
+2. Click on the Speckle BIM Pipe button and press Enter.
+Check your object's User Attribute Text to confirm the Speckle BIM tag was successfully applied. **Note:** the default Pipe `diameter` is set to "1.0" - if you'd like to change this, just change the value in the user string!
+3. Send the geometry with Speckle: if you're unfamiliar with how to do this, check out the How To Get Started with Rhino docs.
+4. Receive the geometry in Revit: if you're unfamiliar with how to do this, check out the How To Get Started with Revit docs.
+The curve will be created as a default pipe type.
+5. Transform your rhino curve, and resend it to Revit - your pipe will automatically update!

+### Creating Ducts

+**Command:** *CreateDuct*

+1. Create or select open curves (this works best for lines).
+2. Click on the Speckle BIM Duct button and press Enter.
+Check your object's User Attribute Text to confirm the Speckle BIM tag was successfully applied. **Note:** the default Duct `width`, `height`, and `diameter` is set to "1.0" - if you'd like to change this, just change the corresponding value in the user string.
+3. Send the geometry with Speckle: if you're unfamiliar with how to do this, check out the How To Get Started with Rhino docs.
+4. Receive the geometry in Revit: if you're unfamiliar with how to do this, check out the How To Get Started with Revit docs.
+The curve will be created as a default duct type.
+5. Transform your rhino curve, and resend it to Revit - your duct will automatically update!

 ### Creating Face Walls

 **Command:** *CreateFaceWall*